 Alan P. Diduck, Kirit Patel and Aruna Kumar Malik

-Alan P. Diduck is Professor and Department Chair of Environmental Studies and Sciences at the University of Winnipeg.
+Alan P. Diduck is a Professor and the Department Chair of Environmental Studies and Sciences at the University of Winnipeg.
 Before joining the university, he was a lawyer and executive director of a social profit organization providing public legal education and information services.
 His research deals with community engagement in environmental governance, the learning implications of involvement and the consequences for social aspects of sustainability, such as adaptive capacity and environmental justice.